Nice3point/RevitToolkit/Readme.md

 Contains an implementation for **IExternalCommand**.

 Override method **Execute()** to implement and external command within Revit.
-Data available when executing an external command is accessible by properties.
+Data available when executing an external command is accessible by properties:

 ```c#
 [Transaction(TransactionMode.Manual)]